How To Potty Train an Akita Puppy in 5 Easy Steps

 You also want to use a repeatable phrase like “potty” or “bathroom” each time you take your Akita to the elimination area so he can associate that word with eliminating.

-Step #2: Let your dog relieve himself in a specific spot
+Step 2.
+Let your dog relieve themselves in a specific spot

-Step #3: Reward your Akita puppy every time he eliminates outdoors
+Step 3.
+Reward your Akita puppy every time they eliminate outdoors

-Step #4: Give your puppy some off-leash fun time after he pees and poops
+Step 4.
+Give your puppy some off-leash fun time after they pee and poop

 Fun time can take place outdoors if it’s a safe area to be off leash or indoors under your supervision.
 It will help your puppy enjoy potty training.

-Moreover, don’t forget to apply the 5 potty training tips below to speed up your training process.
+In addition, don’t forget to apply the 5 potty training tips below to speed up your training process.
+However, if you’re feeling overwhelmed, consider taking this Online Mastering Potty Training Course to get help from expert trainers.

 Tip #1: Put your Akita on a regular feeding schedule